 The programme mix is an interesting one and in general it was felt that the structure of groups of subjects and electives was good and appropriate in principle.
 There was however concern regarding the nature of electives: whilst there are many in total, in practice choice is always very limited.
-In discussions with the students, in particular, it became clear that the selection of one from two "options" in a term was not only restrictive but that due to class size limits it often meant that students had to take options which were of no interest to them as their preferred options were already full, and they were missing out on what they regarded as valuable, almost essential, aspects of their studies.
+In discussions with the students it became apparent that there are issues with elective choice.
+Specifically the combination of limited class size and the requirement to select one elective from two often meant that in reality there was no choice and the student was left following an elective of lesser interest than they would have wished.
+This resulted in their missing out on what they regarded as valuable, almost essential, aspects of their studies.